 Rachel served five years as a combat journalist, including two tours in Iraq, and a brief stint as a columnist for her hometown newspaper.
 After her second tour, she attended graduate school at the University at Albany in NY, where she earned her MA in Political Communication, and her commission as a second lieutenant in the military police corps.
 She returned to the Army Reserve in November 2014.

 As an editor and coach, Rachel has helped numerous fellow writers with valuable feedback, contributing her editorial talents to a number of anthologies, including Merely This and Nothing More: Poe Goes Punk, from Writerpunk Press.
 She has worked with several private clients to polish their manuscripts and shepherd them through the process of editing, revisions, and querying.
-She has created a workshop, “Write Better Fights,” and is available for teaching on request, in person and via Skype.

 In addition to her fiction and freelancing, she blogs her adventures, writing and otherwise, here at The Infamous Scribbler.
-You can also follow her on Twitter, where she goes by the handle @rachelabrune, or contact her via email.
+You can also follow her on Twitter, where she goes by the handle @rachelabrune, or contact her via Facebook.